An Economic Development Campaign for Stone County

 WHERE WE ARE

 Today, the possibilities for Stone County are very exciting.
 While our world has faced significant economic challenges, visitors to the lake have increased, and the county has experienced a major increase in the number of short-term rental properties.
 There are several new developments in the works, and others not yet formally announced.
 Each of our communities has opportunities that require a different strategy and set of resources, and only two, Branson West and Kimberling City, have full-time administrators.
 Our largest school district and full-time employer, Reeds Spring, has embarked on a strategic plan that includes a new career/technical center, a renovated primary school and a community park.
-Stone County currently ranks 54th in the nation for the number of small businesses, and tourism is our major economic driver.
+Stone County currently ranks 56th in the nation for the number of small businesses, and tourism is our major economic driver.
 The Chamber has been an integral part of marketing our area to visitors, supporting existing businesses, and encouraging community and economic development.
-The Chamber is planning to purchase or construct a new office facility in the near future.

 Why others are investing in Launch Stone County.